-Analysis of Health Product Communication Strategy by Company XYZ in Fulfilling the Code of Conduct in the Pharmaceutical Industry
+Analysis of XYZ's Health Product Communication Strategy in Fulfilling the Elements of the Pharmaceutical Industry Code of Conduct

 DOI: